Royal Corona Bean

-This is our first venture outside of the New World (although this bean's origins are clearly in Mexico) and we are happy to offer you this giant legume, created in Mesoamerica, bred in Italy and grown in Poland.
+This is our first venture outside of the Americas (although this bean's origins are clearly in Mexico) and we are happy to offer you this giant legume, created in Mesoamerica, bred in Italy, and grown in Poland.

 These oddly grand beans can be enjoyed in salads, tossed with wild mushrooms, or even pureed for a unique filling for ravioli and other stuffed pastas.
 You can push things even further and enjoy a superior creamy bean that needs only a few shavings of Parmesan and a drizzle of your best olive oil.
 Naturally, they’d be great in soups but don’t forget them in a chile sauce.
 A true alternative to meat.

 Check beans for debris, and rinse thoroughly.
 In a large pot, sauté aromatic vegetables (onions, garlic, celery, carrot, etc.) in olive oil.
 Add beans and enough water to cover by about 2 inches.
 Bring to a full boil for 10 to 15 minutes.
 Reduce heat to a gentle simmer, using a lid to help regulate the heat, and gently cook until done, 1 to 3 hours.
 Salt when the beans start to soften.
 A pre-soak of 2 to 6 hours will lessen the cooking time.

 Cassoulet, Large White Lima